Flaherty earns ML leading 8th win as Cards beat Pirates 8-5

 Kodi Whitley relived Flaherty in the seventh and allowed three runs on a walk and two hits without recording an out.
 Tyler Webb, Génesis Cabrera and Ryan Helsley bridged the gap to Alex Reyes who struck out the side in the ninth to earn his 13th save in as many opportunities.

-Tommy Edelman had two hits and drove in three runs and Paul Goldschmidt had three hits and two RBIs as the Cardinals improved to 5-0 against Pittsburgh this season.
+Paul Goldschmidt had three hits and two RBIs as the Cardinals improved to 5-0 against Pittsburgh this season.

+“The top two guys were getting on base a lot,” Goldschmidt said about Edman and Dylan Carlson.
+“We were able to get them in enough times and just some big hits, especially early there.”

 Pirates starter Trevor Cahill (1-5) allowed four runs on two hits, two walks and a hit batter.
 He departed the game suffering from left calf discomfort with the bases loaded and nobody out in the bottom of the second inning.